Joey Lee Garmon Scholarship

 Diversity and Multicultural Student Affairs will give out 5 scholarships total, 3 Multicultural Student Scholarships and 2 Social Justice Scholarships.
 Scholarship recipients will each receive $700.

-The deadline date for application is Friday, October 25th at 5:00 p.m.
-Materials may be delivered to 224 Anderson Hall or emailed to Michele Benevento at firstname.lastname@example.org .
+The deadline date for application has been extended to Friday, October 30th at 5:00 p.m.
+Materials may be delivered to 224 Anderson Hall or emailed to Caitlyn Wells at email@example.com.